Do you know where to find some of the best hiking near DC? This is the hiking guide for you!

 Distance from DC: 1 hour 30 minutes

-Harpers Ferry National Historic area is one of my favorite underrated day trips from Washington DC!
+Harpers Ferry National Historic area is one of my favorite underrated day trips from Washington, DC!

 Bordering Virginia, West Virginia, and Maryland, Harper’s Ferry is a unique destination in its own right.
-Tack on hiking with incredible mountainous views, and you’re in store for a wonderful day.

-It helps that it’s located within the Appalachian Trail (You know how I feel about the Appalachian!)
-I love the Appalachian Trail Loop at Harper’s Ferry because you get to explore the historical town on the way, pass ruins and historical markers along the trial, and it has incredible views of the town and mountain landscape.
+I love the Appalachian Trail Loop at Harper’s Ferry because you get to explore the historical town on the way, pass ruins and historical markers along the trail, and it has incredible views of the town and mountain landscape.

 Other popular trails in Harpers Ferry include: